visualpharm/Lunacy/docs/index.md

 <li>
  <details>
   <summary>
-   <strong> What is the maximum size of an icon that your service can provide? </strong>
+   <strong> What is the maximum size of an icon that retrieval service can provide? </strong>
  </summary>

-The restriction applied to free png icons is 550px.
-Please read more in [API license](https://icons8.com/paid-license-99/#/).
+The restriction applied to free png icons is 550 px.
+Paying clients may retrieve icons in any size up to 2048 px.

  </details>
 </li>